Larry King, legendary talk show host, dies at 87 | NewsChannel 3-12

 “With profound sadness, Ora Media announces the death of our co-founder, host and friend Larry King, who passed away this morning at age 87 at Cedars-Sinai Medical Center in Los Angeles,” the statement said.
 “For 63 years and across the platforms of radio, television and digital media, Larry’s many thousands of interviews, awards, and global acclaim stand as a testament to his unique and lasting talent as a broadcaster.”

-King had been hospitalized with Covid-19 in early January at Cedars-Sinai, a source close to the family said at the time.
+King had been hospitalized with Covid-19 in late December at Cedars-Sinai, a source close to the family said at the time.

 “We mourn the passing of our colleague Larry King,” CNN President Jeff Zucker said in a statement.